hjisaac/recommender-system/README.md

 └── movies_lens/      # Example using the MovieLens dataset.

 figures/              # Additional plots and figures for analysis and results.

-ml-32m/               # Preprocessed or raw data specifically for the MovieLens 32M dataset.

 src/                  # Source code for the project, organized by functional modules.
 ├── algorithms/       # Implementation of recommender system algorithms.